Peri-LN: Revisiting Normalization Layer in the Transformer Architecture: Abstract

 \section{Abstract}

-Designing Transformer architectures with the optimal layer normalization (LN) strategy that ensures large-scale training stability and expedite convergence has remained elusive, even in this era of large language models (LLMs).
-To this end, we present a comprehensive analytical foundation for understanding how different LN strategies influence training dynamics in large-scale Transformer training.
-Until recently, Pre-LN and Post-LN have long dominated standard practices despite their limitations in large-scale training.
-However, several open-source large-scale models have recently begun silently adopting a third strategy without much explanation.
-This strategy places layer normalization (LN) \emph{peripherally} around sublayers, a design we term \emph{Peri-LN}.
-While Peri-LN has demonstrated promising empirical performance, its precise mechanisms and benefits remain almost unexplored.
-Our in-depth analysis shows that Peri-LN strikes an ideal balance in variance growth---unlike Pre-LN and Post-LN, which are prone to vanishing gradients and ``massive activations.''
-To validate our theoretical insight, we conduct large-scale experiments on Transformers up to $3.2$B parameters, showing that Peri-LN consistently achieves more balanced variance growth, steadier gradient flow, and convergence stability.
-Our results suggest that Peri-LN warrants broader consideration for large-scale Transformer architectures, providing renewed insights into the optimal placement and application of LN.
+Selecting a layer normalization (LN) strategy that stabilizes training and speeds convergence in Transformers remains difficult, even for today’s large language models (LLM).
+We present a comprehensive analytical foundation for understanding how different LN strategies influence training dynamics in large-scale Transformers.
+Until recently, Pre-LN and Post-LN have long dominated practices despite their limitations in large-scale training.
+However, several open-source models have recently begun silently adopting a third strategy without much explanation.
+This strategy places normalization layer \emph{peripherally} around sublayers, a design we term \emph{Peri-LN}.
+While Peri-LN has demonstrated promising performance, its precise mechanisms and benefits remain almost unexplored.
+Our in-depth analysis delineates the distinct behaviors of LN strategies, showing how each placement shapes activation variance and gradient propagation.
+To validate our theoretical insight, we conduct extensive experiments on Transformers up to $3.2$B parameters, showing that Peri-LN consistently achieves more balanced variance growth, steadier gradient flow, and convergence stability.
+Our results suggest that Peri-LN warrants broader consideration for large-scale Transformer architectures, providing renewed insights into the optimal placement of LN.

 -0.2in